(Links are provided for those collections with online finding aids)

 Letterbook of the U.S.S.
 Atlanta, 1889-1893, MS 106

-The John Henry Aulick Papers consist of personal and official correspondence, private journals, ships logs, letterbooks, signal books, and Navy commissions.
-The collection traces Aulick's naval career, including his duties protecting commerce in Latin America, rescuing distressed seamen, protecting the American whaling fleet, advocating an expedition to Japan, and commanding the East India Squadron.
-Also included are papers related to Aulick's son Richmond, including Richmond's experiences at the U.S. Naval Academy.
+John Henry Aulick was an officer in the United States Navy.
+The John H. Aulick Papers consist of personal and official correspondence, private journals, ships logs, letterbooks, signal books, and Navy commissions.
+The collection traces Aulick's naval career, including his service during the War of 1812, duties protecting commerce in Latin America, rescuing distressed seamen, protecting the American whaling fleet, advocating an expedition to Japan, and commanding the East India Squadron.
+Also included are papers related to Aulick's son Richmond, including Richmond's experiences at the Naval Academy.

 The George Mifflin Bache Papers consist primarily of correspondence to Bache’s mother Eliza, the daughter of Commodore Daniel Todd Patterson (1786-1839), and other documents relating to Bache’s career.
 George Mifflin Bache graduated from the U.S. Naval Academy in 1861.
 He was the great-great-grandson of Benjamin Franklin.
 Bache served in the Navy until his retirement as a commander in 1875.